hhariri/hhariri.github.io/_posts/2013-12-24-migrating-from-wordpress-to-jekyll.md

 #### Maintaining the site

 You can of course use any editor now to write content and if these support markdown, even better.
 Personally I use WebStorm and it works extremely well.
-I've got a few templates set up to create new posts, and it also helps when working with styling and refactoring elements.
+I've got a few templates set up to create new posts, it offers spell checker, and it also helps when working with styling and refactoring elements.

 ### Not done yet